jwc20/jwc20/README.md

 - weightlifting scoreboard
 - something similar to [kyechan99/capsule-render](https://github.com/kyechan99/capsule-render)
 - online poker advisor using LLM (using some kind of screengrab and QtPy)
+- youtube downloader gui using QtPy and youtube-dl

 ### finished (but probably needs refactoring)

 - [barbell loading calculator](https://blc-reflex-gold-moon.reflex.run/)
   - [python, reflex]
-  - (a wss error occurs if the user is outside of U.S.)
+  - (wss error occurs if the user is outside of U.S. This is a problem from Reflex)
 - [stopwatch app with export to ics file function](https://inspiring-cupcake-f443e6.netlify.app/)
   - [javascript, react]
   - (want to make again but using reflex)